banach-space/llvm-tutor/README.md

 [CMakeLists.txt](https://github.com/banach-space/llvm-tutor/blob/master/HelloWorld/CMakeLists.txt)
 implements the minimum set-up for an out-of-source pass.

-For each function in a module, **HelloWord** prints its name and the number of arguments that it takes.
+For every function defined in the input module, **HelloWord** prints its name and the number of arguments that it takes.
 You can build it like this:
 ```bash
 export LLVM_DIR=<installation/dir/of/llvm/9>
 mkdir build